-Mayor Teresa Jacobs announced the formation of a Prescription Drug Task Force (Task Force) in July 2011 to address the escalating problem of prescription drug abuse in our community.
+Orange County announced the formation of a Prescription Drug Task Force in July 2011 to address the escalating problem of prescription drug abuse in our community.
 The Task Force was charged to examine the extent of the prescription drug problem, conduct a review of state legislation and local ordinances and determine the need for substantive regulations for pain management clinics through a collaborative, multijurisdictional effort.

-The 18-member Prescription Drug Taskforce formed by Mayor Teresa Jacobs tackles the issue of prescription drug abuse in Orange County.
-Chaired by former Mayor Richard T. Crotty and co-chaired by Dr. George Ralls, Orange County Health Services Director, the task force is a collaborative effort of law enforcement, healthcare and pharmacy working with education and public policy.
+The 18-member Prescription Drug Task Force tackles the issue of prescription drug abuse in Orange County.
+Chaired by former Mayor Richard T. Crotty and co-chaired by Dr. George Ralls, former Orange County Health Services Director, the task force is a collaborative effort of law enforcement, healthcare and pharmacy working with education and public policy.

 In 2011, Florida led the nation in prescription drug misuse.